Waynesville joins Fayetteville in offering alternative; others across NC may follow

 A new law enforcement and mental health program is being developed in Waynesville with a goal of stopping that cycle and offering drug users treatment instead of jail time.
 The Haywood County town is the latest to adopt the Law Enforcement Assisted Diversion, or LEAD, program in North Carolina.
 It is designed to help a drug user get into treatment at the time of their first interaction with a law enforcement officer.
 That officer has the discretion to offer a suspect the chance to participate in a “community-based, harm-reduction intervention” instead of being booked on criminal charges.
 The suspect, now a client, is referred into a case management program where they have access to drug treatment and other support services.

 “I have had some very frank discussions with our officers about the program and I think, across the board, officers see that we’re not stopping that cycle of addiction every time we take someone to the magistrate’s office in handcuffs when they’re committing crimes solely for the purpose of feeding that addiction,” said Waynesville Chief of Police Bill Hollingsed.
-“Officers seeing the same people over and over again.
+“Officers see the same people over and over again.
 If we can stop the cycle of addiction, we can stop the cycle of crime.”

 Hollingsed said Waynesville plans to launch the LEAD program in the middle of February with five or six participants.
 Several candidates for the program have already been identified.